-Due to its mutative nature, every AI vaccine manufacturer regularly monitors the development of the AI virus, one of which takes form in the AI mapping system in Indonesia.
-Virus mapping is a method for managing overall information through a map of virus changes in the form of branches poured directly into written or visual media.
+With the mutation nature of the AI virus, every AI vaccine manufacturer regularly monitors the development of the AI virus, one of which is the AI mapping system in Indonesia.
+Virus mapping is a method for managing overall information through a map of virus changes in the form of branches poured directly into written or image media.
 To detect changes in the AI virus, Medion has a complete and adequate biomolecular laboratory facility at the Service and Animal Testing (LAT) Laboratory Unit.